JustinPatenaude/balticathletics/promotions.md

     - Low rebound

     6 available
-- title: Reflex Soccer Goal Keeper Training Ball
-  image: "/2020-04-14 16.25.49.jpg"
-  price: 32
-  description: |-
-    Does a ball have to be round?
-To be good with a round ball you have to start with the angled one.
-This is especially true for goalkeepers!
-As its name suggests, this ball is there to help goalies train their reflexes.
-It‘s made of tough TPU and comes in fluorescent yellow.

-    No Size

-    1 available
 - title: Uhlsport Medusa Nereo 1501 Futsal Ball - Size 4
   image: "/2020-04-14 16.25.08.jpg"
   price: 32